-The following are the recommended standards implemented for the Disability Homestay Network (DHN) program to provide quality Short Term Accommodation (STA) to people with disabilities including eligible participants of the National Disability Insurance Scheme (NDIS):
+The following are the recommended standards implemented for the Disability Homestay Network (DHN) program to provide quality Short Term Accommodation (STA) and support to people with disabilities including eligible participants of the National Disability Insurance Scheme (NDIS):

 2. Appropriate Compulsory Insurance Cover including:

 |Legal liability for guests (including damages)||$20 million|

 |Host liability insurance for guest personal injury and property damage||$20 million|